vikrant82/netflix-household-update-email/README.md

 ### Usage

-Make sure to fill out the config.ini file with the correct parameters for the Email mailbox, first!
+Make sure to fill out the config.ini file with the correct parameters for your email mailbox and Netflix credentials first!

 To run the script, simply execute the following command:

     python netflix_household_update.py

-The script will run in an infinite loop and polls the Email mailbox with the default polling time of 2 seconds.
+The script will:
+1. Connect to your IMAP server
+2. Automatically detect if your email provider supports IMAP IDLE (push notifications)
+3. If IDLE is supported (Gmail, Outlook, most modern providers): Wait for instant email notifications
+4. If IDLE is NOT supported: Poll the mailbox every 5 seconds (configurable in config.ini)
+5. Process Netflix household update emails immediately and click the confirmation link
+6. Run indefinitely with automatic resource management (WebDriver refresh every 6 hours)

-The script can be aborted by pressing **Ctrl+C**
+The script can be stopped by pressing **Ctrl+C**

+**Note:** Most email providers (Gmail, Outlook, iCloud, etc.) support IMAP IDLE, giving you instant notifications with zero waiting time!

 ### Installation on Raspberry Pi